simkimsia/mle-202508-team-awesome-tango/docs/model_choice/LSTM_Model_Justification.md

 ### Window-Based Sequential Structure

-The dataset employs 30-cycle sliding windows, creating sequences where **temporal order is crucial**.
+The dataset employs **30-cycle sliding windows** for time series processing.
+As documented in the preprocessing methodology (README.md, line 353): "We choose windows of length 30 because the window length should be less than the length of the shortest record, and the shortest record in the dataset is 31."

+This creates sequences where **temporal order is crucial**.
+The final training dataset contains "17,731 windows of 30 with 18 features" (README.md, line 372), where each window represents a temporal sequence.
 Traditional machine learning approaches would treat each timestep independently, losing vital sequential information.
-LSTM preserves and processes this sequential context across the entire window length.
+LSTM preserves and processes this sequential context across the entire 30-cycle window length.

 ### Sensor Interdependency Patterns